This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 14 ounces Sweetened condensed milk 1 can

 - ½ cup key lime juice

-- Graham crackers or fruit for dipping
+- Fruit, cookies, and crackers for dipping

 - Toast coconut flakes on the stove-top by heating them in a pan over medium high heat for about 5 minutes or until lightly browned and fragrant.
 Stir frequently.